JasonLutra/PublishAppTest/README.md

 # App that can be Published

-A little console app that can be used for practise publishing of an app.
+A little console app that can be used for practice publishing of an app.

 ## Description